In this post...

 Help people take the next step in the sales process, whatever that may be.

-You will still get NOs.
+You'll still get NOs.

 That's just the nature of business.